 IRELAC organizes researches and seminars related to these issues and addresses an audience of post-graduate students, researchers and academic experts, international officials from the European Union Institutions (European Commission, European Parliament and European Externa Action Service), from the UN (ECLAC, IMF, WB, WTO), from Latin America and the Caribbean, as well as diplomats and national experts from both regions.

 IRELAC has been associated with the “Egmont – Royal Institute for International Relations” since 2014, the think-tank of the Belgian Federal Ministry of Foreign Affairs.
 It has also several specific cooperation agreements with specialized institutes in France, Spain, Italy, Sweden, Rumania, Argentina, Brazil, Colombia, Chile, Peru and Venezuela.
-Although it is an independent association, IRELAC is based at the ICHEC Brussels Management School.
+It is an independent association.

 IRELAC usually works as an expert in consulting projects with the EU, the UN, the EU-LAC Foundation (Hamburg), the Belgian Ministries, the Conference of Italian Rector (CRUI) and some CELAC member states, as well as a co-organizer of seminars in Brussels or in Latin America.